ibm-ecm/wpxt-file-type-plugin/README.md

 Here is a video describing the migration from Workplace XT to ICN issue more in depth, then how to resolve it by installing and using the plug-in.

 [![basic-behavior](http://img.youtube.com/vi/tiMth1KxONc/0.jpg)](https://youtu.be/tiMth1KxONc)

+## Known limitation

+### Unique repository

+Only one repository is supported at this time.
+You can have several but the mapping can be configured only from one, and it will be apply only to this one (actually it will be applied to all but the Workplace XT File Categories Ids are specific to this one so it won't have no effect on others).

 ## Issues